 In my opinion, there are no bad muffins, just some better suited for certain occasions than others!
 And these muffins are perfect for a light and fluffy spring or summer treat that will still satisfy a sweet tooth.

 These mini lemon cheesecakes are another perfect summer dessert filled with fresh citrus flavor.
 And sometimes I'll make a loaf of lemon blueberry bread too.
+My husband is known for his love of chocolate, so he frequently requests chocolate chip muffins.

 This easy recipe makes the perfect lemon poppy seed muffins every time.
 Topped with a delicious crumb topping, they're addictively good and pair beautifully with morning coffee, a lot like my coffee cake muffins do!